-Printing facilities are available in the computer room on the main site and accessible from any personal computer via the college network, with printing costs charged to battels.
+Printing facilities are available in the computer rooms on the main site and accessible from any personal computer via the college network, with printing costs charged to battels.

 Sport, music and college facilities

 The large graduate centre is available for the use of all Wadham graduates.
-It features a brand common room, with bar, reading area, several networked computers and printer/photocopier, TV room and seminar rooms, relaxation and study space.
+It features a common room, with bar, reading area, several networked computers and printer/photocopier, TV room and seminar rooms, relaxation and study space.
 Also on the main college site graduates have use of the Moser Theatre, the student bar, refectory and gym.

-The college has a sports ground in North Oxford, next to the Summertown accommodation, and the central college buildings include a gym and courts for squash and badminton courts.
+The college has a sports ground in North Oxford, next to the Summertown accommodation, and the central college buildings include a gym and courts for squash and badminton.
 There is a shared college boathouse and punting facilities are available in the summer.
 The college's reputation in sports is strong across all abilities and levels of engagement.

 Facilities for disabled students

 Wadham welcomes disabled students.
 The college has two Disability Leads, a Disability Co-ordinator, a Tutor for Equality and Diversity and strong links with the University's Disability Advisory Service, to whom any enquiries can be made in confidence.
 If you think that you might require adaptations to your accommodation on disability grounds, please contact the Disability Co-ordinator.

 As members of Wadham Middle Common Room (MCR), the college's graduates have access to some of the most modern and comprehensive MCR facilities in Oxford.
-The active graduate student committee organises a wide range of social and academic activities during each term, from exchange dinners, guest nights, wine tasting and weekly Welfare teas, to student-subsidised trips to the theatre and regular graduate seminars where students present and discuss their research.
+The active graduate student committee organises a wide range of social and academic activities during each term, from exchange dinners, guest nights, wine tasting and weekly Welfare teas, to student-subsidised trips to the theatre and graduate seminars where students present and discuss their research.